Major scrub fire in Wānaka now mostly contained - NZ Herald

 The fire burned down seven power poles and knocked out power to 78 Wānaka and Mt Aspiring customers.

-There were 35 customers still without power yesterday and although Aurora Energy was working to restore power, some places could have to go without power for another day or two, Mr Sarich said.
+There were 35 customers still without power yesterday and although Aurora Energy was working to restore power, some places could have to go without power for another day or two, Sarich said.

 The fire was reported just after noon on Sunday and jumped the road and burned its way into a Department of Conservation reserve near the Glendhu Bike Park.